X

 Purifying Agents: Water and Salt

-Water is essential for life and salt is an essential element in Shinto purification.
+Water is essential for life, and salt is essential in Shinto purification.

-Misogi-purification is a ritual of purification in which Izanami returns from the land of the dead and bathes in seawater to purify herself of impurities.
+Misogi-purification is a purification ritual in which Izanami returns from the land of the dead and bathes in seawater to purify herself of impurities.

-Misogi, which is also a ritual of rebirth upon returning to this world from Hades, is said to be the origin of the Shinto ritual and act of purification with salt.
+Misogi, a ritual of rebirth upon returning to this world from Hades, is said to be the origin of the Shinto ritual and an act of salt purification.

 Hiroko Matsuyama: